peregilk/ttconnect/README.md

 ### Target Specific Panes
 It might happen that one of the tpus dies for some reason, and it might not be the one that is in focus.
 To target specific panes there are a few tricks that I like to use.
-Firstly you can always go to another pane using `ctrl-b arrow`.
-However, in many cases this pane is too small to do real work.
-Then you can cycle so that the layout model is `main-horisontal`(see above).
-Then use this command to see the id of each of the panes:
+Firstly you can always go to another pane using `ctrl-b <arrow>`.
+However, in many cases this pane is too small for working.
+If you have multiple VMs running, the first thing would then be to switch to the layout `main-horisontal`(see above).
+After you have done this, use the following command to see the id of each of the panes:
 ```bash
 C-b q
 ```